ReliSA/Software-process-antipatterns-catalogue/References.md

 [HEB'12] Hebig, R., Gabrysiak, G., & Giese, H. (2012, June).
 Towards patterns for MDE-related processes to detect and handle changeability risks.
 In *Proceedings of the International Conference on Software and System Process* (pp. 38-47).
 IEEE Press.

 [COP'04] Coplien, J. O., & Harrison, N. B. (2004).
 Organizational patterns of agile software development.
 Prentice-Hall, Inc..

+[HAR'16] Harvey, K. (2016, July) Feature Creep: What Causes It & How To Avoid It [online] \https://www.chargify.com/blog/feature-creep/